Rachel Levine: Personal life

 Levine is a transgender woman and uses she/her pronouns.
-She has two children with Martha Peaslee Levine, whom she married in 1988 during Levine's last year of medical school.
+She has two children with Martha Peaslee Levine, whom she married while at Tulane University.
 They divorced in 2013.

 Levine began exploring her gender identity in her 40s, and transitioned in 2011.
-She has served as a board member of Equality Pennsylvania, an LGBT rights organization.
+She has served as a board member of Equality Pennsylvania, an LGBTQ rights organization.

 Honors

 Levine was named as one of USA Todays Women of the Year in 2022.